-The hypersensitivity of INTJs makes it such that they avoid unnecessary harm or trouble.
+The hypersensitivity of INTJs makes them avoid unnecessary harm or trouble.
 The acquisition and maintenance of power require knowing when to reveal information versus remaining quiet to influence an outcome strategically.

 INTJs are not opposed to wreaking havoc on the world when it’s justified.
 Referring to their high moral code, progressive destruction requires deep thought and consideration.

 As long as countless people have smartphone cameras and those willing to write tell-all books for fame and fortune, sharing secrets is no longer stigmatized or frowned upon.